The Difference Between Benign and Malignant Tumors

 • Carcinoma is a cancer of the epithelial cells.
 These cells make hormones, make up glands, and line body cavities.

-• Sarcoma is a cancer of the connective tissue, such as bone, cartilage, and fat.
+• Sarcoma is a connective tissue cancer occurring in places like the bones, cartilage, and fat.

 • Lymphoma and leukemia are both cancers of the blood

-Although it is not consistent for all types of cancer, sometimes you can get an idea from the name of your dog’s tumor (on the histopathology report) if it is malignant or benign.
-In a lot of cases, the benign form of the tumor ends in -oma, while the malignant form ends in sarcoma or carcinoma.
+Sometimes, you can get an idea from the name of your dog’s tumor (on the histopathology report) whether it is malignant or benign.
+In many cases, the benign form of the tumor ends in -oma, while the malignant form ends in sarcoma or carcinoma.
 For example:

 • A hemangioma is a benign blood vessel tumor, while a hemangiosarcoma is a malignant tumor, or cancer, of the blood vessel.

-• A leiomyoma is a benign tumor of the muscle in the uterus and stomach, while a leiomyosarcoma is a malignant cancer of the same type of tissue.
+• A leiomyoma is a benign tumor of the muscle in the uterus and stomach, while a leiomyosarcoma is a malignant tumor (cancer) of the same type of tissue.

 Types of Malignant Tumors in Dogs